4. Using AI tools in your studies

 If you do use AI tools you should acknowledge that usage appropriately.
 If you don’t you are effectively presenting the work as your own, which puts your academic integrity at risk.

-important icon Our ChatGPT and other generative AI tools referencing guide has tips on how to cite or acknowledge your use of these tools.
+important icon Our Generative AI tools for assignments referencing guide has tips on how to cite or acknowledge your use of these tools.

 Another consideration is how the use of AI tools might affect your learning.
 If you use an AI tool to do something that you were meant to do then you’re not acquiring the skills or knowledge that you are at university to develop.